PiyushKGP246/100x_documentation/source/includes/_warehouse.md

 </table>

 <b>Returns</b></br>
-Response will contain a list of brand objects as well as a 'paging' field with paging options if needed.
+Response will contain a list of warehouse objects as well as a 'paging' field with paging options if needed.